2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 Engine

 You can order your SunCatcher with several different motors up to the max of 115hp.
-Personally, I chose the 115hp because I wanted to be able to pull skiers and tubers even when the boat is filled to capacity.
+I chose the 115hp because I wanted to pull skiers and tubers even when the boat is filled to capacity.

-When I had the motor switched from the 90hp engine that was installed up to the 115hp, I gained about three miles per hour in top speed.
+When I switched the motor from the 90hp engine to the 115hp, I gained about three miles per hour in top speed.

 Interestingly, there's no significant size difference between the Yamaha 115hp motor and the 90hp motor.
-On the Mercury engines, the size difference is significant.
+However, the size difference is significant on the Mercury engines.

 Somehow, Yamaha has managed to create their new 115 in a powerful yet lightweight and compact package, with the entire engine weighing only 377 pounds.